airbytehq/airbyte/airbyte-integrations/README.md

 ```
 npm run generate
 ```

-This should generate a new integration in the `airbyte-integrations/connectors/<your-integration>` directory.
+and follow the interactive prompt.
+This will generate a new integration in the `airbyte-integrations/connectors/<your-integration>` directory.
-Follow the instructions generated in the CHECKLIST.md file for bootstrapping the integration.
-The generated README.md should also contain instructions on how to develop the integration locally.
+Follow the instructions generated in the checklist md file for bootstrapping the integration.
+The generated README.md will also contain instructions on how to iterate.

 ## Updating an integration's default version in Airbyte
 Once you've finished iterating on the changes to a connector as specified in its `README.md`, follow these instructions